polterguy/phosphorusfive/core/p5.webapp/system42/README.md

 Some of them are mentioned below.

-* [sys42.execute-hyper-file] - Executes one or more Hyperlisp files
+* [sys42.execute-hyper-file] - Executes one or more Hyperlambda files
-* [sys42.execute-hyper-folder] - Executes all Hyperlisp files in a folder, recursively
+* [sys42.execute-hyper-folder] - Executes all Hyperlambda files in a folder, recursively
 * [sys42.get-event] - Returns the p5.lambda code for one or more dynamically created Active Events
 * [sys42.get-widget] - Returns all p5.lambda associated with a widget, including events
 * [sys42.include-default-javascript-files] - Which includes jQuery and Bootstrap's JavaScript files for you
 * [sys42.include-default-stylesheet-files] - Which includes Bootstrap's CSS files, and the "/media/main.css" CSS files for you
 * [sys42.empty-user-tmp-folder] - Which empties a user's "temp" folder

-In addition, System42 contains a web based Hyperlisp editor, built on top of CodeMirror, an HTML editor, built on top of CKEditor, and other things, that might help you out, when creating your own apps.
+In addition, System42 contains a web based Hyperlambda editor, built on top of CodeMirror, an HTML editor, built on top of CKEditor, and other things, that might help you out, when creating your own apps.

 System42 also contains a suite of Unit Tests, to test the integrity of Phosphorus Five.
 Which is highly